marcosbenicio/logistic-map/README.md

 The logistic map is defined as:

-$$x_n+1 = r * x_n * (1 - x_n)$$
+$$x(t+1)=\lambda x(t) \left( 1-x(t)$$

-where x_n represents the population at time n, r is a parameter that controls the rate of growth, and 0 ≤ x_n ≤ 1.
+where x(t) represents the population at time t, $\lambda$ is a parameter that controls the rate of growth, and $0 ≤ x(t) ≤ 1$.

 When r is small, the population grows linearly and converges to a stable value.
 As r increases, the population oscillates between two or more values.
-At a certain value of r, the map undergoes a bifurcation and produces a period-doubling cascade, leading to the emergence of chaotic behavior.
+At a certain value of $\lambda$, the map undergoes a bifurcation and produces a period-doubling cascade, leading to the emergence of chaotic behavior.

 - logistic_map.c : This code calculates the values of the logistic map for a given set of parameters and writes them to a file.
 The logistic map is a simple nonlinear dynamical system that exhibits chaotic behavior for certain parameter values.
 The program uses a loop to iteratively calculate the values of the map and write them to a file.